FRANCESCO BARFOED

 PRESS KIT

 Francesco Barfoed is a Danish-Italian pianist, born and raised in Copenhagen.
-A young artist on the rise, he frequently collaborates with singers and has twice won the Young Concert Artists International Auditions; with mezzo-soprano Megan Moore (2020) and baritone Joseph Parrish (2022).
+A young artist on the rise, he frequently collaborates with singers and accompanied both Megan Moore (2020) and Joseph Parrish (2022) for their winning auditions for Young Concert Artists.
 Megan and Francesco also won 1st prize in the Copenhagen Lied-Duo Competition and 2nd prize at the Naumberg Foundation International Vocal Competition, and they have performed throughout the United States, including in Birmingham, Alabama, Des Moines, Iowa, the Kennedy Center in Washington D.C., and Merkin Hall at Lincoln Center.
+This season, Megan and Francesco will perform at The Morgan Library in New York, premiering a brand-new song cycle by Jake Heggie.

-Recently, Francesco performed song recitals at the Usedomer Musikfestival in Germany, Berkshire Opera Festival in Massachusetts, partnered with Carnegie Hall Citywide in NYC, and was broadcast on WQXR, New York’s Classical Music Radio Station.
-Upcoming highlights include song recitals in NYC and South Carolina, performances with members of the Austin Symphony Orchestra in Texas, and participation in The Nadia and Lili Boulanger International Voice-Piano Competition in Paris.
+Last season, Francesco performed song recitals at the Usedomer Musikfestival in Germany, Berkshire Opera Festival in Massachusetts, partnered with Carnegie Hall Citywide in NYC, and was broadcast on WQXR, New York’s Classical Music Radio Station.
+Other recent highlights include song recitals in NYC and South Carolina, and performances with the principal string players of the Austin Symphony Orchestra in Texas.

 Francesco works extensively in opera and has assisted Juilliard with the productions of Donizetti’s L’Elisir d’Amore, Stravinsky’s The Rake’s Progress (which he co-arranged and performed for two pianos), and Puccini’s Gianni Schicchi and Suor Angelica.
-He also assisted Aspen Music Festival with Mozart’s Don Giovanni and has been on the coaching faculty at Saluzzo Opera Academy.
+He also assisted Aspen Music Festival with Mozart’s Don Giovanni and has been on the coaching faculty at Saluzzo Opera Academy in Italy and Canto Vocal Programs in Virginia.

 Francesco has participated twice in Renée Fleming’s SongStudio at Carnegie Hall (2021 & 2022) as well as in SongFest as a fellow, and has performed in Masterclasses with renowned pianists such as Martin Katz, Roger Vignoles, Malcolm Martineau, and Leif Ove Andsnes.